H0me page history

 The angle between the club's shaft and the club's face.

 A small natural item which is not fixed or growing, solidly embedded, or stuck to the ball, such as a small stone or leaf.
-Unless found within a
+Unless found within a hazard players are generally permitted to move them away, but if the ball is moved while doing so, there is a one-stroke penalty.

 Made cut did not finish (MDF)